We provide "whole body" Clinical Management for a range of conditions, injuries and chronic pain.

 Heel spurs at the back of the heel are frequently associated with inflammation of the achilles tendon (tendinitis) and cause tenderness and pain at the back of the heel made worse while pushing off the ball of the foot.

-Heel spurs are treated by measures that decrease the associated inflammation and avoid reinjury.
+Heel spurs are managed by measures that decrease the associated inflammation and avoid reinjury.
 Local ice applications both reduce pain and inflammation.
-Osteopathic manipulation, physiotherapy, myotherapy and remedial massage as well as stretching exercises, are used to treat and prevent plantar fasciitis.
+Osteopathic manipulation, myotherapy and remedial massage as well as stretching exercises, are used to manage the symtoms associated heel spurs.

 Anti-inflammatory medications, such as ibuprofen or injections of cortisone, are often helpful.